RyanAdalbert/s3parq/docs/dev_guide.md

 ### Corebot
 Corebot is another CLI interface.
 This is meant to be the "client" part to our "server" part, allowing a separate interface for what people should be calling vs. what processes should be calling.
 This should only be the entry point, with the guts of the processes still living in a component in standard core.

+## Pipeline Runs: an Airflow Story

+### Overview
+We use airflow to orchestrate our pipeline runs.
+The structure is only a single step hierarchy, with *Pipeline* == *DAG* and *Transformation* == *Task*.
+We do not use subdags.
+To keep things logically simple we do not manifest the pipeline state (raw, ingest etc) in the hierarchy; however we respect the grouping of tasks by those states, ie raw tasks will always run before ingest tasks etc.
+This is how we manage the transform DAG within a pipeline: